lumiere000/blog/_posts/2018-01-09-systemctl.md

 category: ubuntu
 ---

 chkconfig no longer available in Ubuntu, systemctl is an alternate option for Ubuntu.
+Unlike sysv-rc-conf, it is an offical way.

 List service name :